Bonnie Tyler: 2001–2003: Greatest Hits and Heart Strings

 On 14 September 2001, Tyler released Greatest Hits, a compilation album containing seventeen tracks.
 The album entered the UK Albums Chart at number 18, and was certified silver by the British Phonographic Industry (BPI) for sales of over 60,000 units.
 Greatest Hits reached the Top 10 in a further five European countries.

 In 2002, Tyler began working on her thirteenth studio album, Heart Strings.
 EMI approached her with the idea of recording a cover album with an orchestra and Tyler's band.
 She selected thirteen songs by artists such as U2, The Beatles and Bruce Springsteen.
 The songs were arranged by composers Nick Ingman and Karl Jenkins, and performed by the City of Prague Philharmonic Orchestra.

 Heart Strings was released on 18 March 2003, and was followed by a tour in Germany.
-The album charted in Europe, reaching the Top 50 in five countries.
+The album charted in three European countries.

 2004–2005: Success in France

 In 2003, vocalist Kareen Antonn invited Tyler to re-record "Total Eclipse of the Heart" as a bilingual duet in French and English.
 The new version was re-titled "Si demain...
 (Turn Around)" and released in December 2003.
 It went to no. 1 in Belgium and France, where it held the top position for ten weeks, selling over 500,000 units.
 The success of the single was considered to be Tyler's comeback in France, and received overwhelmingly positive reviews from music critics.

 Tyler's fourteenth studio album Simply Believe was released in April 2004.
 It featured seven new songs and various re-recordings and covers.
-Tyler and Antonn recorded "Si tout s'arrête (It’s a Heartache)" as a second bilingual duet.
+Tyler and Antonn recorded "Si tout s'arrête (It's a Heartache)" as a second bilingual duet.
 It peaked at number 12 in France.
 Tyler co-wrote the title track of the album, and two additional songs, with producer Jean Lahcene.
 Simply Believe spent 23 weeks on the French Album Charts and peaked at number 18.

 Tyler released her fifteenth studio album Wings in the spring of 2005.
 It was recorded in Paris, and featured twelve new songs, two of which were also recorded in French, and new versions of "Total Eclipse of the Heart" and "It's a Heartache".
 Tyler promoted the album with an extensive tour of Europe, including a televised performance at the Sopot International Song Festival in Poland, and recorded concerts at La Cigale in Paris and at the Fiestas del Pilar in Zaragoza, Spain.
 Footage from all three concerts appeared on Tyler's live DVD Bonnie on Tour which was released in 2006.
 Wings was issued in the UK in 2006 under the title Celebrate.
 Tyler also received the Lifetime Achievement Steiger Award in 2005.